perusworld/mcdevapi-places-refimpl-spring3/README.md

 ## Setup Client App (optional if you want to host the sample client app) ##
-This setups up the same client app that is being used in [Mastercard Developer API - Spending Pulse - Reference Implementation - Angular/Express](https://github.com/perusworld/mcdevapi-spendingpulse-refimpl-web)
+This setups up the same client app that is being used in [Mastercard Developer API - Merchant ID - Reference Implementation - Angular/Express](https://github.com/perusworld/mcdevapi-merchantid-refimpl-web)

 ```bash
 git submodule init